anthonycoffey/property-manager-pro/memory-bank/projectRoadmap.md

     * **Server Components:** Ideal for fetching data on the server, rendering static or data-heavy parts of the UI, improving initial load performance, and reducing client-side JavaScript bundle size.
 We'll apply this strategically where data fetching is primary and interactivity is secondary.
 * **Material UI (MUI):** This comprehensive React UI library, implementing Google's Material Design, will provide a robust and aesthetically pleasing set of components.
 * **Material Icons:** We'll use Material Icons for a wide range of vector-based icons that integrate seamlessly with Material UI.
+* **`react-select`:** For advanced select/dropdown components requiring features like multi-select, search, and custom styling.
 * **State Management:**
     * **React Context API:** For global state that needs to be accessed by many components (e.g., current user, authentication status).
 * **Charting/Visualization:** **Highcharts** will be used for creating interactive charts and graphs for analytics and reporting features.
-* **Data Fetching:** We'll primarily use the standard Fetch API for client-side data fetching.
+* **Data Fetching:** We'll primarily use the standard Fetch API for client-side data fetching (potentially encapsulated in service modules like `src/lib/phoenixService.ts`).
 The architecture will remain open to integrating a more advanced data fetching and caching library like **React Query** in the future if it proves beneficial.

 ### Backend
 * **Firebase:** This comprehensive platform will serve as the backbone: